Rescue Union School District

 title

 The ELPAC is the test that is used to measure how well students in kindergarten through twelfth grade understand English when it is not their primary language.
-The ELPAC is taking the place of the California English Language Development Test (CELDT).
-Information from the ELPAC helps your child’s teacher provide support in the right areas.
+Information from the ELPAC helps your child’s teacher provide targeted instruction in reading, writing, listening and speaking.

 The ELPAC has two parts: